zupo/awesome-pytest-speedup/README.md

     norecursedirs = docs *.egg-info .git .tox var/large_ml_model/
     ```

-* Tell `pytest` where exactly the tests are so it doesn't look anywhere else
+* Tell `pytest` exactly where the tests are so it doesn't look anywhere else:

     ```
     pytest src/my_app/tests
     ```

-* Maybe collection is slow because of some code in `contest.py`?
+* Maybe collection is slow because of some code in `conftest.py`?
 Try running `pytest --collect-only --noconftest` to see if there is a difference.
 Much faster?
 Then it’s something in `conftest.py` that is causing the slowdown.

 * Maybe imports are making collection slow.
 Try this:
     * `* python -X importtime -m pytest`
-    * Paste the output into https://kmichel.github.io/python-importtime-graph/
+    * Paste the output into https://kmichel.github.io/python-importtime-graph/.
-    * See who the big offenders are
+    * See who the big offenders are.
     * Try moving top-level imports into function imports.
     * This is especially likely to be the culprit if your code imports large libraries such as pytorch, opencv, Django, Plone, etc.